mohamuhsin/whale-talk/README.md

 # Tasks

 **1.** Create a variable named input that is equal to any phrase you’d like.
 This variable will contain the text you want to translate into “whale talk”.

+**2.** Whales only speak with the vowels, “a”, “e”, “i”, “o”, and “u”.
+Using these lowercase letters, create an array named vowels.
+This array will not be updated so be sure to choose the appropriate declaration keyword.

+Note: The use of this array will be more apparent within the following steps.